 Wooden O is the summer outdoor Shakespeare branch of Seattle Shakespeare Company.
 2020s plays include Othello and The Comedy of Errors.

 This one is in Langley on Whidbey Island; performances are pay what you will.
 I’m not yet sure what the 2020 plays will be.
 The festival generally runs mid July through August.

 They put on one hour versions of two plays every year.
 As of yet, we’re not sure of the 2020 plays.

 Not Free, But Affordable and Worth It:

-Methinks I am vexed that we do not have more outdoor Shakespeare options here in Kitsap County.
-(But if you just want outdoor theater in Kitsap, not necessarily Shakespeare, I highly recommend the Kitsap Forest Theater.
+Methinks I am vexed that we do not have more outdoor Shakespeare options in Kitsap County where I live But if you just want outdoor theater in Kitsap, I highly recommend the Kitsap Forest Theater.
 They put on two musicals every summer in their wonderful outdoor theater.

 However, Bloedel Reserve on Bainbridge is host to one annual Shakespeare production.
 And this year, it’s Macbeth!